 11. Hafri, A., Landau, B., Bonner, M.F., & Firestone, C. (in prep).
 When a phone in a basket looks like a knife in a cup: Perception and abstraction of force-dynamic relations between objects [working title].

 10. Hafri, A., Bonner, M.F., Trueswell, J.C., & Epstein, R.A. (in prep).
-Event-structure semantics predict cortical responses to naturalistic language [working title].
+A model of semantic structure predicts cortical responses to verbs in naturalistic language [working title].

 9. Caplan, S., Hafri, A., Trueswell, J.C. (in prep).
 Now you hear me, later you don’t: Speech processing does not involve acoustic maintenance [working title].